-- 24.1 For the purposes of paragraph 23.1.3 the ACD must: - 24.1.1 establish, implement and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of the exposures of the Company to OTC derivatives; and - 24.1.2 ensure that the fair value of OTC derivatives is subject to adequate, accurate and independent assessment. - 24.2 Where the arrangements and procedures referred to in paragraph 24.1 above involve the performance of certain activities by third parties, the ACD must comply with the requirements in SYSC 8.1.13 R (Additional requirements for a management company) and COLL 6.6A.4 R (4) to (6) (Due diligence requirements of AFMs of UK UCITS and UCITS schemes). - 24.3 The arrangements and procedures referred to in 24.1 must be: - 24.3.1 adequate and proportionate to the nature and complexity of the OTC derivative concerned; and - 24.3.2 adequately documented.
+- (a) establish, implement and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of the exposures of a Sub-fund to OTC derivatives; and - (b) ensure that the fair value of OTC derivatives is subject to adequate, accurate and independent assessment. - 24.2 Where the arrangements and procedures referred to in paragraph 24.1 above involve the performance of certain activities by third parties, the ACD must comply with the requirements in SYSC 8.1.13 R (Additional requirements for a management company) and COLL 6.6A.4 R (4) to (6) (Due diligence requirements of AFMs of UCITS schemes and EEA UCITS schemes). - 24.3 The arrangements and procedures referred to in 24.1 must be: - (a) adequate and proportionate to the nature and complexity of the OTC derivative concerned; and - (b) adequately documented.

-25. Risk Management
+25 Risk Management

-- 25.1 The ACD uses a risk management process (including a risk management policy) in accordance with COLL 6.12, as reviewed by the Depositary and filed with the FCA, enabling it to monitor and measure any time the risk of the Company's positions and their contribution to the overall risk profile of the Company.
-The following details of the risk management process must be regularly notified to the FCA and at least on an annual basis: - 25.1.1 a true and fair view of the types of derivatives and forward transactions to be used within the Company together with their underlying risks and any relevant quantitative limits. - 25.1.2 the methods for estimating risks in derivative and forward transactions. - 25.2 The ACD must notify the FCA in advance of any material alteration to the details above.
+- 25.1 The ACD uses a risk management process (including a risk management policy) in accordance with COLL 6.12, as reviewed by the Depositary and filed with the FCA, enabling it to monitor and measure at any time the risk of a Sub-fund's positions and their contribution to the overall risk profile of a Sub-fund.
+The following details of the risk management process must be regularly notified to the FCA and at least on an annual basis: - (a) a true and fair view of the types of derivatives and forward transactions to be used within the Fund together with their underlying risks and any relevant quantitative limits. - (b) the methods for estimating risks in derivative and forward transactions. - 25.2 The ACD must notify the FCA in advance of any material alteration to the details above.

-26. Investment in deposits
+26 Investment in deposits

-26.1 The Company may invest in deposits only with an Approved Bank and which are repayable on demand or have the right to be withdrawn, and maturing in no more than 12 months.
+26.1 A Sub-fund may invest in deposits only with an Approved Bank and which are repayable on demand or have the right to be withdrawn, and maturing in no more than 12 months.

-27. Significant influence
+27 Significant influence

-- 27.1 The Company must not acquire transferable securities issued by a body corporate and carrying rights to vote (whether or not on substantially all matters) at a general meeting of that body corporate if: - 27.1.1 immediately before the acquisition, the aggregate of any such securities held by the Company gives the Company power significantly to influence the conduct of business of that body corporate; or - 27.1.2 the acquisition gives the Company that power. - 27.2 For the purposes of paragraph 27.1, the Company is to be taken to have power significantly to influence the conduct of business of a body corporate if it can, because of the transferable securities held by it, exercise or control the exercise of 20% or more of the voting rights in that body corporate (disregarding for this purpose any temporary suspension of voting rights in respect of the transferable securities of that body corporate).
+- 27.1 The Company must not acquire transferable securities issued by a body corporate and carrying rights to vote (whether or not on substantially all matters) at a general meeting of that body corporate if: - (a) immediately before the acquisition, the aggregate of any such securities held by the Company gives the Company power significantly to influence the conduct of business of that body corporate; or

+- (b) the acquisition gives the Company that power. - For the purposes of paragraph 27.1, the Company is to be taken to have power significantly to influence the conduct of business of a body corporate if it can, because of the transferable securities held by it, exercise or control the exercise of 20% or more of the voting rights in that body corporate (disregarding for this purpose any temporary suspension of voting rights in respect of the transferable securities of that body corporate).

-28. Concentration
+28 Concentration